input-output-hk/marlowe-doc/tutorials/concepts/actus-marlowe.md

 ## ACTUS Contract Terms

-In general an ACTUS contract is specified by the ACTUS contract terms.
+In general, an ACTUS contract is specified by the ACTUS contract terms.
 The technical specification of the ACTUS taxonomy defines all the parameters that are allowed in the ACTUS contract terms in a [dictionary](https://github.com/actusfrf/actus-dictionary/blob/master/actus-dictionary-terms.json).
-ACTUS contract terms fully describe a financial contract and therefore allow to generate projected cash-flows.
-The projected cash-flow then are used as a basis to generate Marlowe contracts corresponding to ACTUS contracts terms.
+ACTUS contract terms fully describe a financial contract and, therefore, allow projected cashflows to be generated.
+The projected cashflows are then used as a basis to generate Marlowe contracts corresponding to ACTUS contract terms.

 The ACTUS Principle At Maturity (PAM) contract is a loan with periodic interest payments on a fixed schedule and a final payment of the principal.

-Example ACTUS contract terms: one installment of interest, followed by the repayment of the principal
+Example ACTUS contract terms: one installment of interest, followed by the repayment of the principal.

 ``` json
 {